 Pet Protect Pet Insurance Review

-Pet Protect helps keep prices lower by having pet owners contribute towards vet bills with both a fixed excess and a variable excess, which starts at 5% and increases with pet age up to 30%.
-While some other insurers employ the same method, the variable excess with Pet Protect will be higher by around 5 to 10% for most of your pet's life than, say, with Agria Pet Insurance.
+Pet Protect helps keep prices lower by having pet owners contribute towards vet bills with both a fixed excess and a variable excess, which starts at 5% and typically increases with pet age up to 25%.
+While some other insurers employ the same method, the variable excess with Pet Protect could be higher by around 5 to 10% for most of your pet's life than, say, with Agria Pet Insurance.

 Prices may increase if you claim.
-When it comes to renewal, your new premium may reflect your claims history over the past year.
-On page 28 of the Terms & Conditions, under the Policy Renewal section, it states that premiums may increase according to claims history (as well as pet's age and your location).
+When it comes to renewal, your new premium could reflect your claims history over the past year.
+In their policy wording in section 6.2 Premiums and Terms and Conditions, it says that premiums may increase according to claims history (as well as pet's age, your location and other factors, of course).

 Time Limit to Claim: All claims must be submitted within 6 months of the treatment start date.
 For ongoing treatment, interim claims can be submitted—this is a benefit over some other insurers who require you to submit a claim for each treatment.